 Replacing LIBOR in Derivatives Contracts

-The article focuses on FASB has issued guidance to simplify the accounting for contract modifications that result from replacing London interbank offered rate (LIBOR) with a different reference rate.
+The Financial Accounting Standards Board (FASB) has issued guidance to simplify the accounting for contract modifications that result from replacing London interbank offered rate (LIBOR) with a different reference rate.

 The new lease accounting rules